 What happens if there is an outbreak of avian Influenza on a chicken farm?

-In the event of an outbreak, the poultry industry has strict procedures in line with state and federal organizations to identify the problem and reduce the spread of the disease.
+In the event of an outbreak, the poultry industry has strict procedures and works directly with state and federal governments to identify and eliminate the problem and reduce the spread of the disease.

 When avian flu is detected, the following five-step response plan is carried out:

-First, the farmer ensures that the affected flock stays put in one area, along with any equipment that has been near the birds.
+First, the farmer ensures that the affected flock stays on the farm, along with any equipment that has been near the birds.

 The affected flock is then quickly and humanely euthanized.

-At the same time, both wild and domestic birds in a broad surrounding “control” area are tested and monitored for avian influenza.
+At the same time, both wild and domestic birds in a defined surrounding “control” area are tested and monitored for avian influenza.

-The farm where the flock was housed is then thoroughly disinfected to ensure any traces of the virus is killed.
+The farm where the flock was housed is then thoroughly disinfected to ensure all of the virus is killed.

-Last, the entire poultry farm is carefully tested for 21 days to confirm it is free of bird flu before allowing a new flock of birds to arrive.
+Last, the entire poultry farm is carefully tested for 21 days to confirm it is free of avian influenza before allowing a new flock of birds to arrive.

-No birds from avian flu-affected flocks are ever allowed to enter the food chain.
+No chicken from avian flu-affected flocks are ever allowed to enter the food chain.

 What can I do at home to make sure my chicken is safe from avian influenza?

-Avian flu is not a foodborne illness, which means you can’t contract it from eating poultry that has been cooked properly.
-And in the event a flock does test positive, it will not enter the food chain.
-Get safe food handling tips at Chicken Roost.
+Avian flu is not a foodborne illness, which means you cannot contract it from eating poultry that has been cooked properly.
+And in the event a chicken flock does test positive, it will not enter the food chain.